Divide-By-0/blog/content/posts/travel.md

       - **St. Pauls Whispering Gallery**: Haven't been yet.
 Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.
       - **Pagan Chaos Ceremony**: Haven't been yet.
 Every solstice (and on select holidays in between), a group of folks heads to an isolated park and participates in a structured yet spontaneous ritual..
 There is primal screaming, flower burning, and ritualistic drumming as a door opens and chaos breaks loose.
 Not sure if the invite should be public, so dm me or the organizer [Gabriella](https://www.gabriellajeansart.com/) for the invite!
   - ### Berlin
-    - **Trust**: Haven't been yet, but I've met some of the folks.
-Coordination gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
+    - **Trust/Moving Castles**: Coordination-based gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
 Has some of the coolest games of all time in my opinion, like [half earth](https://play.half.earth/).
-    - **Kitkatclub**: Haven't been.
-Famous alt club.
+    - **Moos**: This collective near Treptower park has beautiful, cheap co-living for renegade anarchist types and artists -- I stayed here for a month and loved it.
+There were always interesting things happening (climate cooperative negotiation board games, indie documentary screening about an alternative community, handpan soundbath sauna nights, etc).
+    - **Kitkatclub**: Famous kink club -- we went on a psytrace night so it was less kinky (I hear foreplay night is also focused on vibes over kink).
+The place itself is this insane labyrinth with tons of little hidden rooms, and it is definitely worth going to at least once.
+    - **Chaos Computer Club**: Berlin's anarchist computer meetup every Thursday night is open to the public, and c:base has frequent talks etc.
-    - **Sisyphus**: Haven't been.
-Famous 6 story themed club.
+    - **Sisyphus**: Famous 6 story themed club.
+I thought this was curious to explore for an hour and then got boring.
+    - **Dark Matter**: This a place with a number of light-tech installations.
+My favorite was this massive outdoors structure with hundreds of light bars just above you that lit up synced to music at night, just outside Sisyphus.
     - **About:Blank**: Haven't been.
 Well reputed club.
-    - **Berghain**: Haven't been.
-Most famous club, much higher chance of getting in at odd midday times on non-Saturdays.
-Need to dress alternatively/preferably black to get past Sven, and speak a bit of German.
+    - **Berghain**: Most famous club, higher chance of getting in at odd midday times on non-Saturdays.
+Tried to dress all black to get past Sven and go at 4pm on a Sunday, but was immediately rejected.

 - ## Other International
   - Experiences